tamersp25/docs/docs/glossary.md

 Data may be in the form of a file or stream.

 #### Job
-> A list of [Tasks](#task) to run against a piece of data.
+> A list of [tasks](#task) to run against a piece of data.

+#### Library
+> A collection of named [entities](#entity), along with files that act as identifiers for those entities.
+Libraries are used to [train engines](#engine-training).

 #### Manifest
-> A JSON-formatted text file that describes the aspects of an engine [build](#build).
+> A JSON-formatted text file that describes the characteristics of an engine [build](#build).

 #### Natural Language Processing
 > A branch of AI that understands, interprets and manipulates human language.

-#### OCR
+#### Optical Character Recognition (OCR)
-> Optical Character Recognition is the ability of a program to identify characters and words in unstructured data.
+> The ability of a program to identify characters and words in unstructured data.

 #### Orchestration
 > The automated arrangement, coordination, and management of computer systems, middleware, and services.
 Here, this would predominantly reference the coordination of engines.

 #### Predictive Modeling
-> Exploits patterns found in historical and transactional data to identify risks and opportunities in future data.
+> Exploiting patterns found in historical and transactional data to identify risks and opportunities in future data.

 #### Real-Time Processing
-> Basically, processing data and returning results without significant delay.
+> Processing data and returning results without significant delay.

 #### Recognition
-> Distinct from [Detection](#detection) *where*, recognition identifies *which* object is in the unstructured data.
+> The process of determining *which* object is in some unstructured data.
-For example, whose face is in the image.
+For example, whose face is in the image?
+This is distinct from [detection](#detection) which determines where an object is.

 #### Segment Engine Mode
 > An engine processing mode that accepts a discrete chunk of data (i.e. file, video frame, audio segment).